Medical Center South Real Estate Guide

 Medical Center South Home Tax Rate

-Property taxes in Medical Center South are composed of rates from several different jurisdictions, and it is important for homeowners to understand each component.
-The total tax rate is the sum of the rates levied by the City of Houston, Harris County, the Houston Independent School District (HISD), the Harris County Hospital District (Harris Health System), and the Houston Community College system, among others.
-These rates are applied to every $100 of the property's appraised value.
+Understanding the property tax structure is a key part of the home buying process in Medical Center South.
+The total tax rate is the sum of the rates levied by multiple government entities, including the City of Houston, Harris County, the Houston Independent School District (HISD), the Harris County Hospital District (Harris Health System), and the Houston Community College system.
+These rates are applied to every $100 of a property's appraised value.
+For the 2023 tax year, the primary rates impacting a homeowner in the neighborhood were approximately:

 Best Medical Center South Realtor